Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Introduction

 \section{Introduction}

-With the emergence of large high-dimensional datasets, unsupervised dimensionality reduction (DR) has gained much attention in discovering a faithful low-dimensional representation holding data characteristics.
-Recent studies have targeted more complicated real-world datasets than conventional toy datasets, such as neural activities~\citep{jensen2020manifold} or single-cell ribonucleic acid sequences (scRNA-seq)~\citep{becht2019dimensionality}.
-They often utilize Riemannian geometry to realize effective embedding.
-Especially, nonlinear hierarchical relation is one of the frequently seen structures, and \textit{hyperbolic embedding}~\citep{nickel2017poincare, nickel2018learning}, which utilizes the curved hyperbolic geometry and can perform faithful DR of hierarchies with much fewer dimensions than Euclidean cases~\citep{sala2018representation}.
-However, visualization-aided hyperbolic embedding~\citep{klimovskaia2020poincare, jaquier2022bringing} is yet to be studied extensively despite its applicability in visualizing high-dimensional hierarchical data, which is the focus of this paper.
+With the emergence of large high-dimensional datasets, unsupervised dimensionality reduction (DR) techniques have gained increasing attention in discovering a faithful low-dimensional representation while preserving essential characteristics of the data.
+Recent studies have shifted focus from conventional toy datasets to more complicated datasets, e.g., neural activities~\citep{jensen2020manifold} or single-cell ribonucleic acid sequencing (scRNA-seq)~\citep{becht2019dimensionality}, frequently leveraging Riemannian geometry to achieve effective data embedding.
+Nonlinear hierarchical relationships are frequently encountered in high-dimensional data, where \textit{hyperbolic embedding}~\citep{nickel2017poincare, nickel2018learning} has proven particularly effective.
+Utilizing curved hyperbolic geometry, hyperbolic embedding enables faithful DR of hierarchical datasets while requiring far fewer dimensions than their Euclidean counterparts~\citep{sala2018representation}.
+However, to the best of our knowledge, visualization-aided hyperbolic embedding~\citep{klimovskaia2020poincare, jaquier2022bringing} remains relatively underexplored despite its applicability in visualizing high-dimensional hierarchical data.
+Thus, this paper focuses on advancing hyperbolic embedding to realize improved visualization of hierarchical data structures.